Roobarb: Original (1974)

+Reboot (2005)

 UK VHS/DVD Releases

-Between 1988 and 1990, Channel 5 released two videos of the 1974 series with ten episodes on each one and the first video wasre-released by Entertainment UK Ltd and PolyGram Video (Cat.
-No. EUKV 2006) on 1991 until it had a new re-release by 4 Front Video(Cat.
-No. 6356043) on 24 April 1995 until it was reissued by PolyGram Filmed Entertainment (UK) Ltd (Cat.
+Between 1988 and 1990, Channel 5 released two videos of the 1974 series with ten episodes on each one.
+The first video was re-released by Entertainment UK Ltd and PolyGram Video (Cat.
+No. EUKV 2006) in October 1991, until it had a new re-release by 4 Front Video (Cat.
+No. 6356043) on 24 April 1995, until it was reissued by PolyGram Filmed Entertainment (UK) Ltd (Cat.
 No. 0463463) on 16 June 1997.

-In 1993, 4 Front Video released a single video containing twenty episodes of the 1974 series consisting of ten episodes from each of the two Channel 5 releases together on one video.
+In 1993, 4 Front Video released a single video containing 20 episodes of the 1974 series consisting of ten episodes from each of the two Channel 5 releases together in one video.

 In 2000, Contender Entertainment Group Ltd released a single video with the first eight episodes of the 1974 series on it.

+In 2024, digitally restored versions of the original, alongside the revival, have been released by Fabulous Films in the 'Fabulous Films Kids Collection' range of children's DVD and Blu-ray releases.

 In popular culture

 The Noah and Nelly in...
 SkylArk episode "During a Picnic" features a pirate ship called The Nutty Dog, the figurehead of which looks exactly like Roobarb.

 The Streets' song "Turn the Page" mentions "Roobarb and Custard verses".

-A sampling of Roobarb episodes and theme song made up the basis for the 1992 single of the same name by the UK group Shaft.
+A sampling of Roobarb episodes and theme song made up the basis for the 1991 single of the same name by the UK rave group Shaft.

 The end bit of the theme tune could be heard at the end of each of 3 adverts for Ambrosia flavored custard.

-Roobarb and Custard were featured in the 'Official BBC Children in Need Medley' video by Peter Kay which contained many other popular cartoon characters.
-They appeared via a televised monitor as they were 2-D animation, as opposed to the Stop-Motion style of the video and characters.
+Roobarb and Custard were featured in the music video for "The Official BBC Children in Need Medley" by Peter Kay, which contained many other popular cartoon characters.
+They appeared via a televised monitor as they were in 2-D animation, as opposed to the stop-motion style of the video and characters.

 Roobarb and Custard became the stars of a series of children's books based on the TV series by Mogzilla Publishing in 2009.

 The Roobarb theme tune appears in the Channel 4 comedy "Spaced" (Season one, Episode 4: "Battles") in a flashback as Tim is chased by a pack of dogs, and also as Daisy chases the pack itself.

-Roobarb and Custard were used as mascots for the PDSA charity in the UK.
+Roobarb and Custard were used as mascots for the People's Dispensary for Sick Animals charity in the UK from 2011 to 2015.
+They were voiced by Ian Swann.

+Music by "Roobarb"

+In 1975, singer-songwriter duo Sandy Davis and Paul Travis were commissioned to write and record an album for the Roobarb TV series.
+A single, "Roobarb's a Star" was released in 1976, closely followed by the "Roobarb" album.

+All releases feature original artwork by Grange Calveley, and was funded/released by Bell Records.